 Just in case the EFA program was delayed or even cancelled, the ASA-M program was introduced in 1994 to build on the ASA upgrade and provide further enhanced air defense capability.
 In early 1996, ninety F-104S/ASA aircraft were slated for ASA-M upgrade.
 The modifications involved the replacement of some of the more severely-stressed airframe components such as the main landing gear legs and the horizontal stabilizer.
 Electrical and avionic components that were becoming hard to find on the spare parts market were replaced.
 A new TACAN and a new UHF radio were provided.
 A GPS was installed.
 A new LN-30A2 Inertial Navigation System was installed, and a new cockpit layout was provided to imporove the pilot's situational awareness.
 The AN/ALQ-70 self-defense system, the M61 Vulcan cannon, and all equipment related to the strike role were removed, making the ASA-M a pure interceptor.

 Pending availability of the Eurofighter 2000, the Aeronautica Militare Italiana planned to lease 24 Tornado F Mk.3 interceptors from the Royal Air Force.
-The first of these aircraft will replace F-104S ASAs of the 12o Grouppo at Gioia del Colle.
-At Cameria, Starfighters of the 21o Gruppo will remain in service for at least two more years.
+The first of these aircraft replaced F-104S ASAs of the 12o Grouppo at Gioia del Colle.
+At Cameria, Starfighters of the 21o Gruppo remained in service for at least two more years.

 By mid 2002, five AMI squadrons were still operating the F-104S, but the eventual retirement of the type was not far away.
-The last AMI F-104S is scheduled to be withdrawn from service in December of 2004.
-This will mark the end of Starfighter service with any air force in the world.
+The last AMI F-104S was withdrawn from service in December of 2004.
+This marked the end of Starfighter service with any air force in the world.

 MM6701/MM6850 MM6736 (4o Stormo) crashed Apr 23, 1991.
 MM6748 (37o Stormo) lost Aug 7, 1990.
 MM6775 lost Oct 5, 2000.
 MM6778 lost May 2, 2002 MM6818 (18o Gruppo, 37o Stormo) crashed Apr 15, 1997.
 MM6835 (12o Gruppo, 36o Stormo) lost in accident July 1994.
 MM6839 (4o Stormo, 9o Gruppo) craqshed Jan 16, 1992.
 MM6869/MM6881, MM6878 was written off Feb 15, 1995 at Cuneo, Italy.
 MM6886/MM6887 MM6886 (5o Stormo, 102o Gruppo) flew into mountain Dec 27, 1989 MM6890 MM6907/MM6494 MM6919 (5o Stormo, 102o Gruppo) flew into mountain Dec 27, 1989 MM6929 (4o Stormo, 9o Gruppo) crashed shortly after takeoff from Grosseto Mar 4, 2002.
 Pilot ejected safely.
 MM6938 lost Jan 18, 1999 MM6944 (18o Gruppo, 37o Stormo) crashed in to Sicilian Channel 3 mi from Trapani Nov 4, 1998.
 Pilot ejected safely.
 MM6945 reserialled MMX611 MM6496 was replacement for MM6766 which crashed before delivery